Upper Valley Zen Center

 Picture

 Zen is the practice of Buddhism, the discipline and insight founded by the historical Buddha 2500 years ago.
 Our Center and the affiliated Dartmouth Zen Practice are led by Gendo Allyn Field, lay monk and teacher in the Rinzai Zen tradition.
 He received ordination from Joshu Sasaki in 2003 and suijishiki (teacher ordination) from Sandy Gentei Stewart in 2013.
-He is a "per diem" chaplain at Dartmouth-Hitchcock Medical Center and (before covid)led Zen practice at Concord State Prison.
+He is a "per diem" chaplain at Dartmouth-Hitchcock Medical Center and leads a Zen practice group at a Vermont State Prison, Dartmouth College, and Wheelock Terrace Assisted Living .

 We are located on the ground floor of 58 Bridge Street, White RIver Junction, VT (The Main Street Museum).
 Go down the driveway left of the building, park by the River and enter on that level.
 Click here for help finding us.
-All are welcome to join our practice regardless of experience, religious affiliation or financial means (see schedule ).
+All are welcome to join our practice regardless of experience, religious affiliation or financial means.
+Your donations are the source of our support..
 Click here to contact us with your questions.
 Click here for a brief overview of the What, Why and How to practice Zen.

 Click for commentary on various topics.